Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository, but only the project administrator and project collection administrator  can dismiss Advanced Security alerts.

+## Task 4: Delete the PATDetails branch

+In this task, you will delete the **PATDetails** branch because the PAT Secret was exposed.

+1. In the left-hand navigation pane, click on **Repos**.

+1. Within the Repos section, select the **Branches** tab.
+This will display all the branches in your repository.

+1. Click on the ellipsis (three dots) next to the **PATDetails** branch name.

+1. From the dropdown menu, select **Delete branch**.

+1. Confirm the deletion when prompted.

 ## Review
 In this lab, you have completed the following: